teamsixzero/teamsixzero.github.io/_drafts/2021-08-12-ux-ui-design-risks.md

-Remember: it is not a designer‘s job to take risks in what they design, but to eliminate as many risks as possible through a process of validating ideas through research, checking assumptions, considering conventional design rules and never designing on just instinct.
+Remember: it is not a designer‘s job to take risks in what they design, but to eliminate as many risks as possible through a process of validating ideas through <a href="/startusertesting/" target="_blank">research</a>, checking assumptions, considering conventional design rules and never designing on just instinct.